jw1984/Telepathic-Wind-Robot/README.md

 If your project captures audio, video, or other human-subject data (even if experimental), you should add a notice: user is responsible for ensuring recordings are legal, proper consent is obtained, etc.

 If you distribute or allow others to use the system, you should include a privacy/disclaimer section in your README.

+Usage warning: “This project is experimental.
+Use at your own risk.
+The author is not liable for injury or damage.”

+Regulatory/Compliance reminder: “If you fly or use hardware in your jurisdiction you must comply with local drone/aircraft regulations and electronics/radio regulation.”

+Privacy warning: “If you record audio/video/data you are responsible for complying with applicable privacy laws and obtaining consent.”

+Scope disclaimer: “This is for educational/experimental use only.
+Not for commercial products, unless you obtain a separate license from the author.”